patatorre/patatorre/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on:
   - Python jukebox
-  - some python scripts that use Discord as an interface
+  - Some python scripts that use Discord, so I can throw them on the cloud and interact with them on my phone
-  - A display script for attract-mode frontend (this:https://attractmode.org/)
+  - A display script for attract-mode frontend for arcade emulation (this:https://attractmode.org/)

 <!--